WarlockJa/chat-app-pusher/README.md

 #### Authentication Protection

-Authentication routes are shielded from unauthorized access by implementing a mechanism that verifies an encrypted signature.
+Authentication routes are shielded from unauthorised access by implementing a mechanism that verifies an encrypted signature.
 This signature is generated using the environment variable NEXT_PUBLIC_API_SIGNATURE_KEY, which is shared between the front-end and back-end (in this case, residing within the same code repository).

 API authentication endpoints specifically process requests that include a valid "pusher-chat-signature" header.
 The cryptographic algorithm used for this signature generation is AES-256-CBC.